kevinrzepka/dcs-pylot-dash/terms_of_service.md

 You may not use this website, including its API and connected infrastructure, for commercial purposes.

+## Intended use

+You may use this website through its graphical web user interface only.
+Direct usage of the API is not permitted unless permissions is explicitly granted.

 ## Refraining from Certain Activities

 Certain activities, whether legal or illegal under the applicable law, may be harmful to other users and violate our